Maki Horikita

 Maki Horikita (堀北 真希, Horikita Maki) is a Japanese former actress.
-During her career from 2003 until 2017, she starred in numerous Japanese television dramas, television and magazine advertisements, and movies, including roles in Nobuta wo Produce, Hanazakari no Kimitachi e and Umechan Sensei.
+During her career from 2003 until 2017, she starred in numerous Japanese television dramas, television and magazine advertisements, and movies, including roles in Nobuta wo Produce, Hanazakari no Kimitachi e and Doctor Ume.

-Early life
+Biography

 Horikita was born on October 6, 1988, in Kiyose, Tokyo, Japan.
 She is the eldest of three daughters.
 Considered a tomboy in her childhood, Horikita enjoyed playing basketball and baseball.
 She was the vice-captain of their basketball club in junior high.
 Despite her boyishness, Horikita looked up to her mother.
 This was revealed when she appeared in an episode of KAT-TUN's now-defunct variety show Cartoon KAT-TUN where she mentioned that she liked imitating her mother when she was younger.

 Career

 Print & TV endorsement

 Apart from modeling for photobooks, Horikita has appeared in magazines and television advertisements.
 She is best remembered for her television commercials for Fujifilm (where she appeared alongside Japanese idol Tomoya Nagase) and Lotte.
 She is also a staple image endorser for Suntory and NTT DoCoMo.
 In 2008, Nihon Monitor recognized Horikita as one of Japan's top endorsers during its annual Most Popular Personality in TV CMs.